qualitydixon/giffer/README.md

 - Would another developer be able to easily jump into your code to make updates?
   * **I think so but I suppose code is always readable to the person who wrote it.
 I'd be interested to hear someone else's opinion.**
 - Are there parts of the code that should be documented or does the code speak for itself?
-  * **I make an effort to make my code 'self-documenting'.
+  * **I make an effort to write code that's self-documenting.
 Using React helps with this a lot.**

 ## Bonus
 - Deploy your app on Heroku to share a link with us